5 Unusual Museums in Lisbon That Will Awaken Your Curiosity

 MAAT – Museum of Art, Architecture and Technology

-The MAAT is among Lisbon’s most well-known museums, and although “art” is part of its name, it offers far more than your average art exhibitions.
-It’s located next to the Tagus River in Belém, encompassing the Tejo Power Station (which generated all of the city’s electricity until the 1970s) and an avant-garde building that houses modern art and multidisciplinary exhibitions.
+The MAAT is among Lisbon’s most well-known museums.
+Although “art” is part of its name, it offers far more than your average art exhibition.
+It’s located next to the Tagus River in Belém and encompasses the old Tejo Power Station and an avant-garde building that houses modern art and multidisciplinary exhibitions.

-The power station itself has been transformed into the Electricity Museum, displaying the old engines, generators, and other equipment it once employed.
+The power station, which generated all of the city’s electricity until the 1970s, has been transformed into the Electricity Museum.
+Here you find the old engines, generators, and other equipment it once employed.
 The MAAT plays on this juxtaposition of 20th-century technology, contemporary art, and contrasting styles of architecture to create an eclectic cultural space that’s just as captivating for kids as it is for adults.

 The remarkable architecture on the exterior rivals the art found on the interior.
 Photo credit: Susanne Nilsson

-Insider’s tip: The MAAT is equipped with ramps and elevators, and visitors with impaired vision can take specially designed tours featuring audio descriptions and tactile experiences.
+Accessibility info: The MAAT is equipped with ramps and elevators.
+Visitors with impaired vision can take specially designed tours featuring audio descriptions and tactile experiences.
 There’s also an Accessible Spaces tour, which explores the museum’s architecture via sound and touch.

 Quake – Lisbon Earthquake Museum

-You’ll move through the museum with a small group of people and the whole tour takes about an hour and a half.
-It’s open to children aged 6 and up, and while the interactive experience can be super entertaining for kids, keep in mind that it might also be a bit intense.
+You’ll move through the museum with a small group of people.
+The whole tour takes about 90 minutes.
+It’s open to children aged 6 and up.
+The interactive experience is entertaining for kids, but keep in mind that it might also be a bit intense.

 The museum has a fascinating immersive exhibit as well as information on building earthquake resistant architecture.
 Photo credit: John Kannenberg

-Visitors with reduced mobility are advised to email the museum ahead of time to arrange an adapted visit.
-The earthquake simulator isn’t recommended for people with certain health conditions, but it’s possible to observe this part of the experience without directly participating.
+Accessibility info: Visitors with reduced mobility are advised to email the museum ahead of time to arrange an adapted visit.
+The earthquake simulator isn’t recommended for people with certain health conditions.
+However, it is possible to observe this part of the experience without directly participating.

 National Tile Museum

-The National Tile Museum traces the history of one of Portugal’s most iconic art forms: azulejos.
-Lisbon is covered in these beautiful tiles, which brighten up the façades of buildings with their intricate patterns and floral motifs.
+The National Tile Museum is another of the more unusual museums in Lisbon.
+The clue is in the name and it traces the history of one of Portugal’s most iconic art forms: azulejos, or tiles to me and you!
+Lisbon is covered in beautiful tiles, which brighten up the façades of buildings with their intricate patterns and floral motifs.
 At this museum you can see how Portuguese tilework has evolved since the 15th century and admire some of the most impressive examples.

 The National Tile Museum (Museu Nacional do Azulejo) is housed in the historic Madre de Deus Convent, which also features a baroque chapel with 17th-century tile murals.
-It offers an entirely self-guided audio tour and tactile replicas with explanations in Braille for visually impaired visitors, as well as video guides in International Sign and Portuguese Sign Language.
+It offers an entirely self-guided audio tour.

 Look at the intricate detail on this 17th century panel found in the museum.
 Photo credit: Alvesgaspar